pgspider/sqlite_fdw/README.md

 - **updatable** as *boolean*, optional, default *true*

-  This option allow write operations on SQLite database file.
-If `false` [`SQLITE_OPEN_READONLY`](https://sqlite.org/c3ref/open.html) mode will enabled.
-Hence `updatable` option for foreign tables will ignored.
+  This option allow or disallow write operations on SQLite database file.

 - **truncatable** as *boolean*, optional, default *false*

   Allows foreign tables to be truncated using the `TRUNCATE` command.